 - Put the roll away: You don’t want to put your rolls of toilet paper on the floor, but what do you do if you don’t have wall space for your toilet paper roll?
 You could invest in a sleek toilet paper stand or attach the roll to your vanity.
 Use whatever space you have.

-- Hang things where you can: Add over-the-door style hook in between shower curtains to give you an extra place to hang loofahs and other shower necessities.
+- Hang things where you can: Add an over-the-door style hook in between shower curtains to give you an extra place to hang loofahs and other shower necessities.
 You can also put one on the bathroom door for an added place for a robe or wet towel storage.

 Create the Right Atmosphere